alexey-chernykh/CW_FootballStats/README.md

 # CW_FootballStats
 Course work for IT STEP based on Angular 15, ASP.NET Core 3.1, MSSQL Server

+In ClientApp folder you need to import node_modules that angular project should work fine.

 This is code based on method "DatabaseFirst", if you want to test it how it works you need to create database first.
 Code for creating database (sql query):